mia-platform/public-pipelines/docs/jobs-templates.md

 ### sysdig-container_scanning

-This job will use the new container scannin cli from sysdig for creating a report of the docker image that you are building.
+This job will use the new container scanning cli from sysdig for creating a report of the docker image that you are building.
 You will need a valid subscription with sysdig for using the container scanning functionality.

 #### Usage